tech4bot/zmk-config-charybdis/readme.md

-# ZMK CONFIG FOR THE CHARYBDIS 4X6 WIRELESS SPLIT KEYBOARD
+# ZMK CONFIG FOR THE CHARYBDIS 4X6 WIRELESS SPLIT KEYBOARD ZEPHYR 4.1

 This configuration supports two modes: